edogambacorta/portfolio-website/memory-bank/activeContext.md

    - Implemented hover effect for the header
 2. Fixed scroll-to-section functionality
 3. Improved overall styling and responsiveness
+4. Implemented clickable logo functionality
+   - Logo now redirects to home page when clicked on sub-pages
+   - Logo reloads the page when clicked on the home page
+5. Fixed router mounting issue in Header component
+   - Implemented safe usage of useRouter hook
+   - Resolved "NextRouter was not mounted" error
+6. Resolved invalid hook call issue in Header component
+   - Refactored useRouter implementation to comply with React hooks rules
+   - Implemented check for router.isReady before using router methods
+7. Implemented robust solution for router mounting issue
+   - Updated Header component to use Next.js App Router hooks (useRouter, usePathname)
+   - Implemented Link component for improved client-side navigation
+   - Ensured proper handling of logo clicks on home page and sub-pages

 ## Next Steps
 1. Implement hero section with Spline 3D scene